Miller House (Columbus, Indiana): Terrace and groves

 The house sits on a platform that extends 25 ft outward from the house's footprint, creating a terrace garden.
 The platform measures 9 in thick.
 Within the platform, a 10 ft outdoor terrace made of terrazzo abuts the house on all sides.
 Ivy plantings extend a further 15 ft from the terrace, where a slate coping surrounds the terrace.
 Kiley's original plan called for the terrace to extend the platform's entire 25-foot width, but he scaled it back to 10 feet, allowing greenery to be planted closer to the house.

 The garden's design emphasized the placement of the plantings over the actual species used there; the boundaries between zones were delineated by changes in the density and spacing between different plantings.
 The garden is arranged in several overlapping grids in a manner evoking Columbus's street grid.
 Hedges, bosques, allées, groves, and flat surfaces such as lawns were used to delineate the different parts of the grid.
 The three allées themselves divide the gardens around the house into four room-like sections.
 The sections are arranged in a spiraling or pinwheel configuration, similar to how the interior of the house is divided into rectangular zones.
 The north, east, and south sections of the garden respectively correspond to the parents' zone, the service area, and the children's zone of the house.
 The plantings were placed strategically to protect the interiors from the elements.

 The house's primary gardens are surrounded by a pair of parallel arborvitae hedges, planted in the shape of offset dashed lines.
 East of the house are two rows of large oak trees.
 There are orchards both to the north and south of the house.
 The orchard to the north (adjoining the parents' bedroom) was originally planted with redbuds, which were later replaced with crabapples; these are interspersed with a multicolored checkerboard of stone floor tiles.
 In the southwest corner is a swimming pool and a recreational court, which abuts the children's bedrooms and is surrounded by a hedge.
-Tulips—among the favorite plants of Xenia Miller, one of the original residents—were also planted in the garden.
+Tulips—among the favorite plants of Xenia Miller, one of the house's original residents—were also planted in the garden.
 Kiley re-graded the meadow west of the house so it descended at a constant angle, though he did not modify the landscape on the river, at the far western reaches of the site.
 A pair of weeping beeches delineates one side of the meadow, shading the house from the west.